-One of the most important decisions in buying or selling a house is finding a good real estate agent.
+One of the most important decisions in buying or selling a house is finding a good realtor.
 Unfortunately it’s not an easy process for one simple reason.
 There are a lot of really bad real estate agents out there.
 The following quote in the November 2007 issue of Realtor Magazine from Bert Waugh Jr., CEO of Prudential Northwest Properties in Portland, Ore., sums it up nicely “Most of the surveys you see on how people think about real estate professionals don’t paint a good picture.
 We as the brokers are the ones at fault, because we’re still hiring 100 percent of those who get into this business.
 It takes a beautician 1,700 hours to get a beauty license in Oregon; it takes a sales associate 150 for a real estate license.”

 You can get a good feel for just how weak the playing field is by actually reading the direct mail pieces that come to your home or browsing through the online profiles of some real estate agents.
 For the most part there is nothing that distinguishes these agents from each other – there is no value proposition and in some cases… well, check out some real examples: